MN Laws 2001, First Special Session, Chapter 2, Section 14 (beginning July 1, 2001)

 Grand Rapids, MN 55744

-Phone: (218) 327-7347
+Phone: | (218) 327-7347 |

-Email: Roger.Clark@co.itasca.mn.us
+Email: | Roger.Clark@co.itasca.mn.us |

 The State Taconite Snowmobile Trail running from Grand Rapids to Ely (170 miles), connecting hundreds of miles of snowmobile trail.
-External
+External kiosk and bathroom facilities are available during daylight hours and internal information will be made available during special events.

 The Itasca County bike trail running 6 miles north to Gunn Park located along the Highway 38 National Scenic Byway and,The Mesabi Bike Trail (bituminous), currently being developed from Grand Rapids to Ely, connecting 20 plus Iron Range communities (132 miles in length).
 As this trail gains more popularity, this facility will be made available to thousands of visitors to the Itasca County area.
-This facility is the first of several main trailheads which are planned to be located along the Mesabi Bike Trail.
+This facility is the first of several main trailheads which are planned to be located along the Mesabi Bike rail.

 Chuck Niska